noviantoniov88/chapter-6-challangev1/readme.md

 ```
 if you run the app in development mode.

-And then open this link to browser  http://localhost:8000
+And then open this link to browser  http://localhost:8000 and use this account to login.
 ```
 username: admin
 password: admin